scriptingstudio/get-inputparam/README.md

 ***Get-inputparam*** is a simple powershell-like input **named** parameter parser for shell scripts implemented as a function.

 ## Why?
 Bash does not have any "blackbox" solution for input parsing.
-Neither getopt nor getopts have that simplicity and power in input processing like Powershell.
+Neither getopt nor getopts have that simplicity, clarity and power in input processing like Powershell.
 Having been vastly experienced in Powershell I did need the solution for my shell scripts.
-I got it of "hundred" lines.
+I got it of "a few" lines.

 ## Features
 * Powershell-like syntax schema and processing.